Chapter 6

 • The goal of Inner Healing is not simply to remove your

-pain, but it has the larger goal of changing you into the image
+pain, but it has the larger goal of changing you into the

-of Jesus.
+image of Jesus.
 Pain is simply a motivator.

 • Inner Healing is a new way of life, living in a new way

 every day for the rest of your life.
-You cannot go back to your
+You cannot go back to

-old way of living or you will again be stuck.
+your old way of living or you will again be stuck.

-• Inner Healing is the very core of God's plan for your life.
+• Inner Healing is the very core of God's plan for your

 Summary